Understanding Cosmic Magnetism

 Understanding the Universe is impossible without understanding magnetic fields.
-They fill intracluster and interstellar space, affect the evolution of galaxies and galaxy clusters, contribute significantly to the total pressure of interstellar gas, are essential for the onset of star formation, and control the density and distribution of cosmic rays in the interstellar medium (ISM).
+They fill interstellar space, affect the evolution of galaxies and galaxy clusters, contribute significantly to the total pressure of interstellar gas, are essential for the onset of star formation, and control the density and distribution of cosmic rays in the interstellar medium (ISM).

 The Faraday rotation in the Andromeda galaxy (M31) has a negative sign on the northeastern side (on the left in the image) but is positive on the opposite side.
 This proves that the magnetic field in M31 is highly ordered and forms a ring, pointing away from us in the northeast and towards us on the southwest side.
 This demonstrates the capacity of Faraday rotation to detect fields and determine their strength and direction.
 The SKA will be able to apply this technique out to high redshifts, encompassing millions of galaxies and even the intergalactic medium.

 The most powerful probes of astrophysical magnetic fields are radio waves.

 Synchrotron emission measures the field strength, while its polarisation yields the field’s orientation in the sky plane and also gives the field’s degree of ordering.
 Faraday rotation yields a full three-dimensional view by providing information on the field component along the line of sight, while the Zeeman effect provides an independent measure of field strength in cold gas clouds.

 However, measuring cosmic magnetic fields is a difficult topic still in its infancy, restricted to nearby or bright objects.

 Through the unique sensitivity and resolution of the Square Kilometer Array (SKA), the window to The Magnetic Universe can finally be fully opened.
 Apart from the questions we can pose today, it is important to bear in mind that the SKA will certainly discover new magnetic phenomena beyond what we can currently predict or even imagine.